ASOR RECENT ADVANCES 2016

 ASOR serves the professional needs of OR analysts, managers, students and educators by publishing a National Bulletin and News, and running events including Conferences and Seminars.
 We have annual awards for achievement (the ASOR Ren Potts Medal) and up-and-coming people in OR (the ASOR Rising Star Award).

 The society serves as a focal point for operations researchers to communicate with each other and to reach out to other professional societies.
-We run a mailing list for broadcasting information, a Youtube Channel for recorded seminars and tutorials, and a LinkedIn Group for discussions and networking.
+We run a mailing list for broadcasting information, a Youtube Channel for recorded seminars and tutorials, a LinkedIn Group for discussions and networking, and we also have a Twitter account @ASOR_news.
 We're a Membership-based organisation, welcoming anyone with an interest in the area.